luukrijnbende/argocd-application-updater/README.md

 # Argo CD Application Updater

 NodeJS command line application that checks all Argo CD application manifest in the directory it's being run in for an update of the target revision.
+It then updates the application manifest, writes it back to git and creates a merge request.

 ## Supported application types
 - Helm